- Do you ever say: “I’m starting my diet tomorrow so today doesn’t count”?

 For 10 years I told myself: Tomorrow will be different.

 Whenever I made (what I thought was) a mistake I’d feel discouraged.
 I’d think I wrecked everything.
-It was important to me to follow my diet exactly as it was planned because I wanted to prove I was determined.
+It was important to me to follow my diet perfectly.
+I wanted to prove I was determined.
 Believing tomorrow will be different was the only thing that made me feel optimistic.

 So all my hopes would be pinned on the things I’d plan for tomorrow.
 I’d write up a new, stricter diet (to make up for lost time) so it was ready for the next morning.
 Then I’d tell myself that whatever I did for the rest of the day didn’t matter because I was “off” my diet.

-After days of under-eating and over-exercising (because all my misinformation told me that’s how you lose weight) I’d be starving.
-This intense hunger would lead to binging.
+After days of under-eating and over-exercising (because all my misinformation told me that’s how you diet) I’d be starving.
+This intense hunger would be what lead to breaking my diet.
 Without realizing I got caught in a starve-binge-purge cycle.
 In hindsight, I see that re-starting my diet tomorrow was actually the first step of the cycle.
 I thought reaching a healthy weight required the discipline to restrict your energy intake.
 The diet industry said weight loss was about willpower, and I believed it.

 All the self-destructive behaviour I did between diets became ingrained and made it harder to lose weight.
 These bad habits were so preoccupying they got in the way of all my goals, including school and sports.